Employee Theft Interviews

 By Security Expert J. Patrick Murphy

 Note: Theft, fraud, and embezzlement are crimes.
-As a security expert, I recommend criminal investigations only be conducted by professionals with experience in that arena, specifically law enforcement or civilians with extensive training.
+As a security expert witness, I recommend criminal investigations only be conducted by professionals with experience in that arena, specifically law enforcement or civilians with extensive training.
 The mishandling of a criminal investigation can ultimately put you at the risk of civil litigation, damaging the prosecutability of a case, or suffering through a criminal complaint brought by the offender you pursue.
 If you would like a free phone consultation, click here for the phone number.

 The public’s perception of an investigation has been molded by Hollywood: Bad guy commits crime, good guys follow clues, bad guy interrogated who then makes some minor slip of the tongue that proves he did it, arrest, court, guilty and then jail.
 Of course there are appropriate pauses for commercials.
 One could only wish it was that simple.
 I left out one piece of the series of events that seems to be today’s culture: (version 2)…the bad guy was video taped and his face was as clear as if he had posed or CSI enhanced the video to a crystal clear resolution.
 What really should be shown are the fifteen plaintiff’s attorneys waiting in the wings to sue the offending good guys.